How to Apply

 - Official academic transcripts of all university course work sent to Oregon Tech.

 - For university course work done outside the USA, transcripts must be reviewed by an evaluation service.
-There are several such services that are acceptable and Oregon Tech often recommends World Education Services (www.wes.org).
 A "course-by-course evaluation" or a "detail report" is necessary.
+View all of the Evaluation companies that Oregon Tech accepts.

-- Proof of proficiency in the English language.
+- Proof of proficiency in the English language is required.
 Official test scores on the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System exam (IELTS) are acceptable.
-A minimum score of 550 paper-based TOEFL, 213 computer-based TOEFL, 68 Internet-based TOEFL, or 6 IELTS is required for consideration.
+A minimum score of 550 paper-based TOEFL, 213 computer-based TOEFL, 68 Internet-based TOEFL, or minimum of 6 on the IELTS is required for consideration.
 This requirement may be waived for some students whose primary language is English.
+View which countries are exempt.

 - Students currently in the United States should submit a photocopy of the I-20 form and passport.